 - If you receive a sext, do not forward the sext.
-Instead, inform a parent or other authority. - Understand that once a digital photo is posted in cyberspace or sent to someone else, it is going to be out there and accessible forever. - Discuss how sexting violates God's standards and parameters for our enjoyment of His beautiful gift of sexuality. - Do not make fun of, harass or bully a person who has been victimized by sexting. - Discuss standards and parameters for safe cellphone use, along with the consequences that will follow any violation of those standards and parameters.
+Instead, inform a parent or other authority. - Understand that once a digital photo is posted in cyberspace or sent to someone else, it is going to be out there and accessible forever. - Discuss how sexting violates high standards of character and virtue while objectifying and demeaning others. - Do not make fun of, harass or bully a person who has been victimized by sexting. - Discuss standards and parameters for safe cellphone use, along with the consequences that will follow any violation of those standards and parameters.